Navigation Keys: A Bridge Between Three Worlds

 }

-// a Compose screen or an Activity
+// Compose screen or an Activity

 appNavigator.navigate(GuideKey(guideId = "123"))